preaudc/tech-articles/NullSafeJoins.md

 | 5L|  eee|  555|55L|  eee|  555|
 +---+-----+-----+---+-----+-----+
 ```
-- The syntax is clearer and more straightforward.
+- The syntax is clearer and more concise.
 - The join columns will only appear once in the output.

 However, the equality test is not [null safe](https://spark.apache.org/docs/latest/api/scala/org/apache/spark/sql/Column.html#%3C=%3E(other:Any):org.apache.spark.sql.Column), meaning in our example that the row of df1 with `id1 == 7L` will not be joined to the row of df2 with `id2 == 77L` (because for the [standard equality test](https://spark.apache.org/docs/latest/api/scala/org/apache/spark/sql/Column.html#===(other:Any):org.apache.spark.sql.Column), `(null, 777) != (null, 777)`).